Check Your Pet's Records

 - Try to do most of your hiking with your pet during rattlesnake hibernation season.

 - Steer clear of areas with tall grasses, weeds, and heavy underbrush.

 - Avoid walking your pet when it’s dark.

 - Watch where you and your pet are stepping.

 - Avoid turning over rocks or logs on the ground.

-If by chance your pet should encounter a rattlesnake and get bit, they could have:
+If by chance your cat or dog should encounter a rattlesnake and get bit, they could have:

 - Trouble breathing/abnormal breathing